georust/rinex/README.md

 ## Disadvantages :warning:

-- BINEX support is currently work in progress
-- Navigation is currently not feasible with Glonass and IRNSS
+- Navigation is currently not feasible with Glonass and IRNSS (applications/ ppp solver).
+- QZSS has not been tested in the PPP solver yet
+- PPP solver and Navigation in general using SBAS is not 100 % feasible yet
-- Differential navigation (SBAS, DGNSS or RTK) is not support yet
+- RTK navigation is not feasible yet (work in progress)
 - Our applications do not accept proprietary formats like Septentrio for example
-- File production might lack some features, mostly because we're currently focused on data processing
+- BINEX support is currently work in progress.
+Library exists and works, not integrated to applications yet.

 ## Repository